ChrisFichman/CSCI3155Paper/Proposal.md

 Discussion
 --------------
-An important thing to note is that for code written in versions 2.0 and earlier, the change in the language specification changed the behavior in certain circumstances. especially when dealing with recursion.
-The python compiler under the new specification issues a warning
+An important thing to note is that for code written in versions 2.0 and earlier, the change in the language specification changed the behavior in certain circumstances.
+The python compiler under the new specification issues a warning when code may behave differently.

+Here is an example of code in which a variable, in this case `y`, is unambiguously bound in the global namespace in versions of python prior to 2.2:

+	y = 1
+	def f():
+		exec "y = 'gotcha'"
+	  def g():
+	      return y

+Once the specification changed to include statically nested scopes, the binding of `y` is no longer unambiguous, because the exec statement introduces a second value of y.
+The python community could not agree on a method for dealing with this situation in a consistent way, so the above code will result in a compiler error in versions 2.2 and later.

-The enclosed functions' namespace name resolution rules are similar to other languages, except for three major things.
-One, names in class scope are not accessible (shown in more detail in example 3 below), two, the global statement short-circuits the normal rules, and three,  variables are not declared.
+The enclosed functions' name resolution rules are similar to statically scoped languages, except for three major differences -- first, names in class scope are not accessible (shown in more detail in example 3 below).
+Second, the global statement bypasses the normal rules.
+Third,  variables are not declared explicitly.

-By making names in class scope not accessible, it prevents weird and inconsistent interactions between class attributes and local variable access.
-"If a name binding operation occurs in a class definition, it creates an attribute on the resulting class object."
+By making names in class scope not accessible, it prevents unpredictable and inconsistent interactions between class attributes and local variable access.
+"If a name binding operation occurs in a class definition, it creates an attribute on the resulting class object," wrote Hylton in the proposal.
 Therefore, an attribute reference must be used to access a function nested within a class via self or via the class name.
-Rule 2 is important because the global statement has the exact same effect as in Python 2.0 and earlier.
+Rule 2 is important because the global statement has exactly the same effect as in Python 2.0 and earlier.
 Rule 3 is important because "if a name binding operation occurs anywhere in a function, then that name is treated as local to the function and all references refer to the local binding."
 As a consequence, it is not possible to rebind a name defined in an enclosing scope.

 Tim Peters drew up an example that shows potential failures of nested scopes in the absence of declarations.